Machine Configuration

 Network

-You can configure the address viam-server
+You can configure your machine’s bind address and heartbeat window.

-when managed by the Viam app or when authentication and TLS are enabled.
+bind_address | string | Optional | The address viam-server binds to for accepting connections.
+Default: "0.0.0.0:8080" when managed by the Viam app or when authentication and TLS are enabled. |

 Configuration History